adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 	- For a given robotic task,e.g. “going from room A to room B”, coarse categories(rooms, corridor, doors) would suffice for a successful performance,
 	- while for other tasks, e.g. “pick up a tea cup”,finer categories (table, tea cup, glass) are needed.

-• Organization of semantic concepts: The semantic conceptsare not exclusive.
+- Organization of semantic concepts:
+	- The semantic concepts are not exclusive.

-Even more, a single entity can havean unlimited number of properties or concepts.
+	- Even more, a single entity can have an unlimited number of properties or concepts.

-A chaircan be “movable” and “sittable”; a dinner table can be“movable” and “unsittable”.
+	- A chair can be “movable” and “sittable”; a dinner table can be“movable” and “unsittable”.

-While the chair and the tableare pieces of furniture, they share the movable property butwith different usability.
+	- While the chair and the table are pieces of furniture, they share the movable property but with different usability.

-Flat or hierarchical organizations,sharing or not some properties, have to be designed to handlethis multiplicity of concepts.
+	- Flat or hierarchical organizations, sharing or not some properties, have to be designed to handle this multiplicity of concepts.

 ---